 The Lord Deputy of Ireland, the Earl of Sussex was replaced by his relative, Sir Henry Sidney and he was requested to extirpate utterly Shane the proud O’Neill.

 O’Neill did make an attempt to capture the island of Derry but was beaten back by heavy fire.
 His forces managed to kill Randolph and the English ships sailed away.
-On the beleaguered island fort at Derry the English garrison fell prey to disease and hunger and eventually, in April 1667 they abandoned Derry after their magazine blew up accidently.
+On the beleaguered island fort at Derry, the English garrison fell prey to disease and hunger and eventually, in April 1667 they abandoned Derry after their magazine blew up accidentally.

 Sidney had managed to recover Fermanagh from O’Neill but Shane Maguire died before this.
 Calvagh O’Donnell was to see his own lands but died not long afterwards when thrown from his horse.
 He was succeeded by Sir Hugh O’Donnell, a nephew of Shane an Diomas.
 The O’Donnells now began their efforts to resist O’Neill and throw off his dominance over them.